vikas22/VirtualAssistantTest/README.md

 To setup the plugin test you need to follow below steps

-1. install swtbot in your eclipse https://wiki.eclipse.org/SWTBot.
+1. Install swtbot in your eclipse https://wiki.eclipse.org/SWTBot.
-2. import the project in your workspace.
+2. Import the project in your workspace.
-3. in run configuration properties select new, change test runner value to junit4
+3. In run configuration properties select new SWTBot Test, change test runner value to junit4

+run the complete project under SWTBot configuration.